-Figure A146 to Figure A149: Pivotal Suppliers on Transmission Constraints
+Figure A143 to Figure A144: Pivotal Suppliers on Transmission Constraints

-The next four figures evaluate potential local market power by showing the frequency with which suppliers are pivotal on individual NCA and BCA constraints.
-Figure A146 to Figure A149 show, by region, the percentage of all market intervals by month during which at least one supplier was pivotal for each type of constraint.
-Figure A148 and Figure A149 show the percentage of the intervals with active constraints in each month by region with at least one pivotal supplier.
+The next two figures evaluate potential local market power by showing the frequency with which suppliers are pivotal on individual NCA and BCA constraints.
+Figure A143 shows the percentage of all market intervals, by season, during which at least one supplier was pivotal for each type of constraint.
+Figure A144 shows the percentage of the intervals with active constraints in each season with at least one pivotal supplier.
 For the purposes of this analysis, the WUMS and North WUMS NCAs in the Midwest region are combined.

-42 Based on the results of the NCA threshold calculation specified in Tariff Section 64.1.2.d, the conduct-impact thresholds that applied to the NCAs for most of 2019 ranged from \$27.56 per MWh in North WUMS to \$100.00 per MWh in Amite South.
-The WUMS, WOTAB, and Minnesota thresholds were \$30.55, \$59.19, and \$55.55 per MWh, respectively.
+&lt;sup>44 Based on the results of the NCA threshold calculation specified in Tariff Section 64.1.2.d, the conduct-impact thresholds that applied to the NCAs for most of 2020 ranged from \$34.07 per MWh in WUMS to \$100.00 per MWh in Amite South.
+The North, WOTAB, and Minnesota thresholds were \$34.64, \$78.86, and \$38.64 per MWh, respectively.